Skimmeroni/Appunti/AI4ST/Matematica4AI/LinAlg/Decomposition.typ

 	By @A-transposed-A-positive-semidefinite, $A^(T) A$ is positive
 	semidefinite.
-In turn, by @Spectral-theorem, it can be diagonalized as $P D P^(T)$, where the eigenvalues along the diagonal of $D$ are non negative as of @Semidefinite-positive-is-positive-or-null-eigenvalues.
+In turn, by @Spectral-theorem, it can be diagonalized as $P D P^(T)$, where the eigenvalues along the diagonal of $D$ are non negative as of @Definite-matrices-eigenvalues.

 	Since the dimension of $A$ is $m times n$, the dimension of $A^(T) A$ ought to be $n times n$.
 In turn, the dimension of $D$ ought to be $n